 What should other APRA-regulated entities do now?

-Whilst other APRA-regulated entities have until at least 1 July 2023 to implement the requirements, experience tells us that the sooner you get started – the better.
-Ideally the organisation is operating in a FAR-ready state in advance of 1 July 2023 and has had an opportunity to test business-as-usual (BAU) processes in a BAU environment without the risk of breaching any of the FAR obligations.
+Whilst other APRA-regulated entities have until 2024 to implement the requirements, experience tells us that the sooner you get started – the better.
+Ideally the organisation is operating in a FAR-ready state in advance of “go-live” and has had an opportunity to test business-as-usual (BAU) processes in a BAU environment without the risk of breaching any of the FAR obligations.

 If your FAR project is well underway, there are advantages to pushing forward and achieving FAR readiness in advance of the legislation “go-live” date including benefits for organisation culture and maintaining momentum, and business efficiencies.
 If you’ve not yet commenced your FAR project, you can get underway with a number of “no regrets” activities now in order to prepare for FAR implementation.
 This includes: